-Jane Harper’s first novel The Dry, which she worked on while taking our Six-month Online Novel-Writing Course in 2014, is being published by Little, Brown today (12 January).
+We’re delighted to announce that Jane Harper’s first novel The Dry, which she worked on while taking one of our online writing courses in 2014, is being published by Little, Brown today (12 January).
 Centred around an investigation into a brutal family massacre in a small Australian farming community, the novel was released in Australia back in summer 2016 and has had an brilliant response from the critics there.

 It’s already getting some amazing reviews in the UK and the US as well.
 Little, Brown has summoned an impressive social media campaign to promote it (#TheDry), and Amazon has picked it as one of their best books of January 2017.

 The excitement surrounding this book is palpable; Jane Harper’s UK agent Alice Lutyens (who represents a number of ex-CBC students) described it recently as ‘one of the most breath-catching books I’ve ever read’.

 Equally as full of praise was Hollywood producer and fellow Australian Bruna Papandrea (Wild, Gone Girl) who optioned the book for Reese Witherspoon’s production company Pacific Standard before it even hit the shelves.
 She wrote that: ‘When you fall in love, the feeling is undeniable and Jane’s remarkable book possesses my two favourite things: brilliant writing and an Australian setting.’